 (n.) a large island off the coast of northwest Europe

-Everything we know about his travels now comes from the smattering of quotes, extracts, and discussions that later writers and historians—including the great Roman naturalist Pliny the Elder—included in their work.
-But what has survived is Pytheas’s early use of the word “Britain”, which he recorded more than 2,300 years ago as “Bretannike”.
+Everything we know about his travels now comes from a smattering of quotes, extracts and accounts that later writers and historians—including the great Roman naturalist Pliny the Elder—included in their later work.
+But one thing that has survived is Pytheas’s early use of the word Britain, which he recorded more than 2,300 years ago as Bretannike.

 At the time of Pytheas’s visit, Britain would still have been a hodgepodge of different Celtic and pre-Roman tribes and languages.
-In the far north and west, however, two increasingly dissimilar branches of the ancient Celtic language family were starting to take shape: Goidelic, or “Q-Celtic”, in the far north and northwest (which eventually gave rise to Irish, Manx and Scots Gaelic), and Brythonic, or “P-Celtic”, in the west and southwest (which eventually gave us Welsh, Cornish and Breton).
+In the far north and west, however, two increasingly dissimilar branches of the ancient Celtic language family were starting to take shape: Goidelic, or Q-Celtic, in the far north and northwest (which eventually gave rise to Irish, Manx and Scots Gaelic), and Brythonic, or P-Celtic, in the west and southwest (which eventually gave us Welsh, Cornish and Breton).

-But anyway, back to Pytheas.
-Based on linguistic evidence like this—and based on what little we know of Pytheas’s route—it’s thought that his “Bretannike” must be derived from some early Brythonic or “P-Celtic” word, suggesting that the people he learned it from originated somewhere around modern-day Wales or southwest England.
-We can only guess at what this original root word might have been, but from what we know about the Celtic languages, the consensus among etymologists and toponymists (that’s place name researchers to you and me) is that its closest modern descendant is probably an old Welsh word, prŷd, essentially meaning ‘form’, ‘image’, or ‘countenance’.
+But back to Pytheas.
+Based on linguistic evidence like this—and based on what little we know of Pytheas’s route—it’s thought that his Bretannike must be derived from some early Brythonic or P-Celtic word, suggesting that the people he learned it from originated somewhere around modern-day Wales or southwest England.
+We can only postulate what this original root word might have been, but from what we know about the Celtic languages, the consensus among etymologists and toponymists (i.e. place-name researchers) is that its closest modern descendant is probably an old Welsh word, prŷd, essentially meaning ‘form’, ‘image’, or ‘countenance’.
 If this is correct, then the ancient Britons would quite literally have been ‘the people of the forms’, which (it’s again presumed) is an apparent reference to their supposed fondness for war paint and tribal tattoos.